whitesscott/jtop_installer/README.md

 The installer:

-1. Bootstraps `uv` if it is missing by downloading the official installer using Python standard-library `urllib`.
+1. Bootstraps `uv` if it is missing by downloading the official installer using the Python standard-library `urllib`.
 2. Ensures that the `jtop` group exists.
 3. Creates the virtual environment at `~/.local/share/jtop`.
 4. Installs `jetson-stats` into that virtual environment.
 5. Creates the `/usr/local/bin/jtop` symlink so that `sudo jtop` works.
 6. Creates the systemd `jtop.service` unit.
 7. Enables and starts the `jtop` service.

 ## Upgrade